luftreich/blog_source/source/_posts/2013-12-15-os161-tool-chain-setup.markdown

 cd ..
 ```

 Note how we set the `--prefix` when do configuration.
+That option is to tell the
+Makefile where the generated binary or library files should go.

 Also, we fool the `make`
 system by touching all the `texinfo` files to make the `make` think those files
 doesn't need to be rebuilt.
 Because: